chrisforee/League-of-Kingdoms-API-dataSort/README.md

 ## Description

-Project to import and sort land contributions made by [League of Kingdoms](https://www.leagueofkingdoms.com/) players through LOK API
+Project to import and sort land contributions made by [League of Kingdoms](https://www.leagueofkingdoms.com/) players using LOK API requested data

 ### Running the project